Justin Turner Player Props: Red Sox vs. Rockies

 Justin Turner At The Plate

-- Turner has an RBI in 20 of 63 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- Turner has had at least one RBI in 32.8% of his games this season (21 of 64), with two or more RBI six times (9.4%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 28 games this year (44.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.